adjspecies/work.adjectivespecies.com/posts/engagement.md

 Much of early [a][s] was borne out of depression.
 The site was just a blog, the name just a play on a trend in character naming, but the writing was a piece of myself.
 Each post was a tiny rock to throw at this vasty nothingness.
 Justifying the things I like, delineating the craziness of our subculture, gushing about gender (I know, I'm sorry, I did that a lot), these were all ways for me to pound my fists against nothing at all.

-A scant five months after I started the site, I <span style="color: #ccc">tried to commit suicide</span><span style="color: #0f0">crashed hard</span>, and after that, I just buried myself in it - in the site and in furry.
+A scant five months after I started the site, I <!--tried to commit suicide--><span class="add">crashed hard</span>, and after that, I just buried myself in it --- in the site and in furry.
 I found ways to get even furrier, if that was possible, just to try and fill that big ol' nothingness.

 I splashed around in great heaps of data, scrabbling at every pebble of knowledge I could find beneath the surface.